leaen/lesson-three/slides/CLASS.md

 ### Capturing dynamic parts of the URL

 - Django lets you capture parts of the URL to be passed to your views
-  - Simple put parenthesis around the part you want
+  - Simply put parenthesis around the part you want

 ```
 urlpatterns = [